Surgical Critical Care

 Use the link below to learn more about the following examination in surgical critical care (SCC):

-- Successful completion of the Surgical Critical Care Certifying Examination is required for board certification in surgical critical care.
-The Certifying Exam is an five-hour, multiple-choice examination held once a year on a single day at computer-testing centers across the U.S.
+- Successful completion of the Surgical Critical Care Certifying Exam is required for board certification in surgical critical care.
+The Certifying Exam is a 5-hour, multiple-choice examination held once a year on a single day at computer-testing centers across the U.S.

 Examination While in Residency